holepunchto/pear-docs/howto/create-a-full-peer-to-peer-filesystem-with-hyperdrive.md

 npm install hyperswarm hyperdrive localdrive corestore debounceify b4a graceful-goodbye
 ```

-[hyperdrive.md](../building-blocks/hyperdrive.md) is a secure, real-time distributed file system designed for easy P2P file sharing.
+[hyperdrive.md](../building-blocks/hyperdrive.md) is a secure, real-time distributed file system designed for easy peer-to-peer file sharing.
 In the same way that a Hyperbee is just a wrapper around a Hypercore, a Hyperdrive is a wrapper around two Hypercores: one is a Hyperbee index for storing file metadata, and the other is used to store file contents.

 Now mirror a local directory into a Hyperdrive, replicate it with a reader peer, who then mirrors it into their own local copy.
 When the writer modifies its drive, by adding, removing, or changing files, the reader's local copy will be updated to reflect that.
 To do this, use two additional tools: [mirrordrive.md](../helpers/mirrordrive.md) and [localdrive.md](../helpers/localdrive.md), which handle all interactions between Hyperdrives and the local filesystem.